Factbox: Key figures in South African President Ramaphosa's first cabinet

 A former teacher and veteran minister, Pandor comes from a long line of political activists in Kwa-Zulu Natal, a key province for the ANC and one where Ramaphosa needs allies.

-Largely praised for her personal integrity, Pandor has criticised ANC politicians for their lavish lifestyles.
+Largely praised for her personal integrity, Pandor has criticized ANC politicians for their lavish lifestyles.

 DEREK HANEKOM - TOURISM MINISTER